On Mirzakhani's twist torus conjecture: Hyperbolic twist tori

 \subsubsection{Walls and chambers}

-The space $\TRG(S \setminus \gamma)$ naturally has a piecewise polyhedral structure, in which top-dimensional faces correspond to trivalent metric ribbon graphs and lower-dimensional ones correspond to ribbon graphs with higher valence vertices (this combinatorial structure is also readily apparent in the dual picture in terms of weighted filling arc systems).
+The space $\TRG(S \setminus \gamma)$ has a natural piecewise-linear structure and is stratified by the combinatorial type of the ribbon graphs.
+To avoid confusing these with strata of differentials, we will call such strata {\bf facets}.\footnote{The space of all ribbon graphs on $S \setminus \gamma$ is naturally a union of open orthants, and the gluing conditions cut out linear subspaces of each orthant.} Top-dimensional facets correspond to trivalent metric ribbon graphs and lower-dimensional ones correspond to ribbon graphs with higher valence vertices --- this combinatorial structure is also readily apparent in the dual picture in terms of weighted filling arc systems.
 For a given ribbon graph $\Gamma$ of the same topological type as $S \setminus \gamma$, we set $F(\Gamma)$ to denote the facet of $\TRG(S \setminus \gamma)$ consisting of metrics on $\Gamma$ satisfying the gluing conditions.
 Luo's work \cite{Luo} implies that $\Sp$ restricts to a real-analytic homeomorphism between each facet and a corresponding subvariety of $\T(S \setminus \gamma)$.

 It is important to note that that the dimension of $F(\Gamma)$ is not necessarily the number of edges of $\Gamma$.
 For the same reason, some choices of $\Gamma$ do not correspond to (nonempty) facets: this is because combinatorial conditions on the spine can enforce constraints on the lengths of the boundaries, which might not be compatible with the gluing conditions over the curves of $\gamma$.
 See Figure \ref{fig:emptyface} for an example of this phenomenon.